bankh/GPU_Compute/README.md

 **RAM:** 256 Gb 3200Mhz
 **Motherboard:** Asus WX WRX80E-SAGE

 __Note:__ The bios (1003) of Asus WX WRX80E-SAGE board was problematic during the first run with multiple GPUs.
-It required to downgrade the bios to 0701 and switch off the on-board graphics output (default on).
+It require to downgrade the bios to 0701 with a specific way (e.g., [BIOS Flashback](https://www.youtube.com/watch?v=FPyElZcsW6o)) and switch off the on-board graphics output (by default on).

 ### Software
 **OS:** Linux 20.04.5 LTS (focal)